First recorded by The 31st of February (1968).

 Hit album version by The Allman Brothers (1972).

-From the wiki: “‘Melissa’ was written by vocalist Gregg Allman, but dates far beyond The Allman Brothers band’s inception.
-It was first written in 1967, and two demo versions from those years exists, including a version cut by the 31st of February, a band that also featured Butch Trucks, the Allman Brothers’ later drummer, for an album that was scrapped when the group split.
+From the wiki: “‘Melissa’ was written by vocalist Gregg Allman, but dates beyond The Allman Brothers band’s inception and well-known 1972 recording.
+It was first written in late 1967, and two demo versions from those years exists, including a version cut by the 31st of February, a band formed by drummer Butch Trucks and which, by 1968, was to include post-Allman Joy/Hour Glass band members Duane and Gregg Allman.

 The Allman Brothers, “Melissa” (1972):